gezanoletti/my-loginlogout/readme.txt

 3. This screen shot description corresponds to screenshot-3 Setting the redirect pages on dashboard
+4. custonm url

 == Changelog ==
 = 2.3 - 2014-10-13 =
 * minor changes

+= 2.3 - 2015-01-15 =
+* User has a choice to display login/logout menus at his selectd theme locations
+* Custom url for Login redirect page

 == Frequently Asked Questions ==